zowe/docs-site/docs/user-guide/configure-certificates-keystore.md

 **Note:**

 On many z/OS systems, the certificate for z/OSMF is not signed by a trusted CA and is a self-signed certificate by the z/OS system programmer who configured z/OSMF.
-Based on the configuration, zowe-setup-certificates.sh may not be able to detect z/OSMF certificate and certificate authority successfully.
+Based on the configuration, there is chance zowe-setup-certificates.sh may not be able to detect z/OSMF certificate and certificate authority successfully.
 In this case, you can define `ZOSMF_CERTIFICATE=` manually to let Zowe trust the certificate you determined.

 If the certificate is from a recognized CA but for a different host name, which can occur when a trusted certificate is copied from one source and reused within a z/OS installation for different servers other than that it was originally created for.
 We recommended to regenerate certificates with correct `HOSTNAME=` option.